aaronbieber/edison/README.md

 experiment will be written to a log file in the `/tmp` directory using a filename derived from the experiment name.
 The result from the control is always returned.

+The results will include the full return values of the control and the variant, the execution time in milliseconds, and whether the results were found to be equivalent by Edison.
+By default, the results are written as a JSON string.

 If your refactored code is potentially slower, or you don't have a great deal of confidence in it (which is why you're running an experiment, right?) you can